clips/metameric/README.md

 python3 setup.py install
 ```

-Then, you can run tilapia with
+Then, you can run tilapia with.
+Note that is most likely necessary to first move to another folder before running this due to cython dependencies.

 ```
 python3 -m tilapia -i MY_INPUT_FILE -o MY_OUTPUT_FILE